Metallic transport of hard core bosons: Introduction

 Two dimensional Hard Core Bosons (HCB) is a paradigmatic model of strongly interacting lattice bosons, and short coherence length superconductors.
 HCB have modeled $^4$He superfluid films~\cite{HCB-Matsubara}, cold optical-lattice bosons between Mott insulator phases~\cite{HCB-OL,Bloch-Simulations}, low capacitance Josephson junction arrays~\cite{Nandini,HCB-AA}, and the superconducting fluctuations of cuprates~\cite{PBFM,HCB-Mihlin}.

 HCB density-temperature ($n\!-\!T$) phase diagram has been well explored by numerical simulations of the spin half quantum $XY$ model, using sign-free Quantum Monte Carlo (QMC) averaging~\cite{Loh-QMC,Ding-QMC1,Batrouni-QMC}.
 Below the Berezinskii~\cite{Ber}, Kosterlitz and Thouless~\cite{KT} (BKT) temperature $T_{\rm BKT}(n)$, which is maximized at $n={1\over 2}$, HCB exhibit zero resistance and a finite superfluid stiffness, which can be explained by the {\em classical} $XY$ model.
 In a narrow regime of short range phase correlations above $T_{\rm BKT}(n)$, Halperin and Nelson (HN)~\cite{HN} showed that the resistivity rises due to proliferation of free vortices.
+In order to apply HN theory for the HCB resistivity, we need to know the ``normal metal'' resistivity, which is defined at a temperature where the free vortices separation is reduced to the lattice constant scale.

-However, the transport coefficients of the higher temperature metallic phase have received much less attention.
-This may be attributed to the inability of Boltzmann's equation to properly account for hard core interactions and lattice Umklapp scattering, especially near half filling.
-Previously in Ref.~\cite{RXX-PRB}, HCB high temperature resistivity was computed by a continued fraction expansion.
-That calculation however, was restricted to half filling.
+However, the ``normal metal'' phase of HCB phase has received much less attention.
+This may be attributed to the inability of Boltzmann's equation to properly account for hard core interactions and lattice Umklapp scattering, especially near half filling where the mean free path would be estimated as less than a lattice constant.

-In this paper we obtain the full density dependent resistivity, Hall, and thermal Hall coefficients of the metallic phase.
-We make use of thermodynamic calculations of the conductivity recurrents~\cite{RXX-PRB}, and the thermodynamic Hall coefficient formula which was derived from the Kubo formula in Ref.~\cite{EMT}.
+The alternative is to directly compute real-frequency Kubo formulas, which faces severe numerical challenges.
+Exact diagonalizations for the eigenstates (Lehmann) representation are exponentially costly in lattice size.
+Analytic continuation of QMC data to real frequencies is ill-posed at frequencies lower than the temperature~\cite{Snirgaz}, which requires the use of proxies for the DC limit~\cite{KivelsonAC}.

+On the other hand, thermodynamic approaches to Kubo formulas~\cite{Mori,Zwanzig} enjoy the advantage of calculating equilibrium expectation values and static susceptibilities.
+These are amenable to well established statistical-mechanics tools.
+For example, high temperature expansion, variational wavefunctions, and imaginary-time QMC avoid the high memory cost of exact diagonalizations, and the numerical pitfalls of analytic continuation.

+In this paper we apply two thermodynamic approaches to the HCB model. (i) A continued fraction (CF) expansion~\cite{Viswanath} combined with a variational extrapolation of recurrents~\cite{RXX-PRB,Khait}. (ii) New thermodynamic summation formulas of Hall and thermal Hall coefficients~\cite{EMTPRL,EMT}.
+These formulas were previously applied to narrow gap semimetals~\cite{Abhisek}, and to the Hubbard~\cite{Dev-RXY} and tJ models~\cite{tJM} of strongly interacting electrons.

 Our main results are as follows.
 As shown in Fig.~\ref{fig:RXXvsT}, HCB resistivity rises with a linear slope whose value is insensitive to the density even down to 5\% filling.
 This density independence is linked to a cancellation between the kinetic energy and the current relaxation time.